 Change the row type, example Update strategy is active because it flags the rows for insert, delete, update or reject

-Informatica Interview Questions31.
-What are the new features of Informatica 9.x in developer level ?_text]Answer :
+31. What are the new features of Informatica 9.x in developer level?

-We can configure a Lookup transformation to cache the underlying lookup table.
-In case of static or read-only lookup cache the Integration Service caches the lookup table at the beginning of the session and does not update the lookup cache while it processes the Lookup transformation.
+Answer: We can configure a Lookup transformation to cache the underlying lookup table.
+In case of static or read-only lookup cache, the Integration Service caches the lookup table at the beginning of the session and does not update the lookup cache while it processes the Lookup transformation.

-Integration Service produces one row for each group based on the group by ports.
-The columns which are neither part of the key nor aggregate expression will return the corresponding value of last record of the group received.
+Answer: Integration Service produces one row for each group based on the group by ports.
+The columns which are neither part of the key nor aggregate expression will return the corresponding value of the last record of the group received.
 However, if we specify particularly the FIRST function, the Integration Service then returns the value of the specified first row of the group.
-So default is the LAST function.33.
-How does a Sorter Cache works ?_text]Answer :
+So the default is the LAST function.

 The Integration Service uses the Sorter Cache Size property to determine the maximum amount of memory it can allocate to perform the sort operation.
 If it cannot allocate enough memory, the Integration Service fails the session.
 For best performance, configure Sorter cache size with a value less than or equal to the amount of available physical RAM on the Integration Service machine.

 If the amount of incoming data is greater than the amount of Sorter cache size, the Integration Service temporarily stores data in the Sorter transformation work directory.
-The Integration Service requires disk space of at least twice the amount of incoming data when storing data in the work directory.34.
-What is a Union Transformation ?_text]Answer :
+The Integration Service requires disk space of at least twice the amount of incoming data when storing data in the working directory.

-The Union transformation is an Active, Connected non-blocking multiple input group transformation use to merge data from multiple pipelines or sources into one pipeline branch.
-Similar to the UNION ALL SQL statement, the Union transformation does not remove duplicate rows.35.
-What is the difference between Router and Filter ?_text]Answer :
+Answer: The Union transformation is an Active, Connected non-blocking multiple input group transformation uses to merge data from multiple pipelines or sources into one pipeline branch.
+Similar to the UNION ALL SQL statement, the Union transformation does not remove duplicate rows.

 Following differences can be noted:

 Router transformation divides the incoming records into multiple groups based on some condition.
-Such groups can be mutually inclusive (Different groups may contain same record) Filter transformation restricts or blocks the incoming record set based on one given condition.
+Such groups can be mutually inclusive (Different groups may contain the same record) Filter transformation restricts or blocks the incoming recordset based on one given condition.

 Router transformation itself does not block any record.
 If a certain record does not match any of the routing conditions, the record is routed to default group Filter transformation does not have a default group.
 If one record does not match filter condition, the record is blocked

-Router acts like CASE..
+The router acts like CASE.
 WHEN statement in SQL (Or Switch()..
-Case statement in C) Filter acts like WHERE condition is SQL.36.
-What will be the approach ?_text]Answer :
+Case statement in C) Filter acts like WHERE condition is SQL.

-Assuming that the source system is a Relational Database, to eliminate duplicate records, we can check the Distinct option of the Source Qualifier of the source table and load the target accordingly.37.
-But what if the source is a flat file?
-Then how can we remove the duplicates from flat file source ?_text]Answer :
+Answer: Assuming that the source system is a Relational Database, to eliminate duplicate records, we can check the Distinct option of the Source Qualifier of the source table and load the target accordingly.

 Scenario 2: Deleting duplicate rows / selecting distinct rows for FLAT FILE sources